 Essex Highways prioritises a safe environment for everyone travelling or working on its network, including safe design, delivery and use.
-It also promotes a safe environment through access to emergency services such as the fire, police and ambulance services, as well as access to vital support services such as safeguarding.
+This supports Vision Zero - the aspiration that there should be no deaths or serious injuries on the roads by 2040.
+This also promotes a safe environment through access to emergency services such as the fire, police and ambulance services, as well as access to vital support services such as safeguarding.
 It also maintains essential links to communities with limited access.

-OUTCOMES FOR

-VULNERABLE CHILDREN: we

-will work to improve outcomes for

-the most vulnerable and

-disadvantaged groups including

-Children in Care, Care Leavers,

-Children with SEND and children

-from BAME communities, by

-working with children, young

-people and partners across the

-system.

-The highway network provides access to local and partner organisations as well as voluntary and community organisations which deliver health care and social services to children and other residents.
+OUTCOMES FOR VULNERABLE CHILDREN: we will work to improve outcomes for the most vulnerable and disadvantaged groups including and disadvantaged groups includin Children in Care, Care Leavers, Children with SEND and children The highway network provides access to local and partner organisations as well as voluntary and community organisations which deliver health care and social services to children and other residents.